HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ### Screening and Assessments

 Screening and Assessments are used to identify various problems or health concerns.
+Their complexity ranges from simple observations to complex structured evaluations:

+- Clinician makes an 'observation' - I found patient has this problem
+- Clinician completes and shares detailed assessments
+- Clinician makes an 'observation' based on detailed assessment.

-Their complexity ranges from simple observations to complex structured evaluations.
-This guidance was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.
+The following guidance was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

 #### US Core Observation Screening and Assessments Profile